 The Mlambe Project only became what it is today because of the relationship that was made with Chikolongo village, the home of Mlambe School.
 By fostering this relationship with the local community members, leaders and committees we were able to ensure that every building that was made, or new idea that was explored started with what the community wanted.

 This approach is essential in order to maximize our impact within the communities that we work, but also to ensure that we are being respectful of local customs, as in Malawi it is crucial to work alongside local leadership such as chiefs and the involvement of chiefs is required in order to ensure community participation and ownership of any buildings.

 In order to do this we spent time getting to know the local leaders, school head teacher and committee members.
 Moving forward, we will strive to build this same relationship wherever we go as it is essential for the success of any project.
-For all of our building, we have an amazing team from Chikolongo which is led by Malawians whom we have trained from scratch.
+For all of our building, we have an amazing team from Chikolongo which is led by Malawians.

 Our team is strengthened by our engineers and architects in our UK team to advise our team building in Malawi.